TRoboto/Udacity/AI for Healthcare Nanodegree/Project - Pneumonia Detection from Chest X-Rays/FDA_Submission_Template.md

     * Random zoom of (+/-)10% max.
 * Batch size = 64
 * Optimizer learning rate = 1e-4
-* Layers of pre-existing architecture that were frozen: None.
+* Layers of pre-existing architecture that were frozen: All VGG16 layers.
-* Layers of pre-existing architecture that were fine-tuned: All layers.
+* Layers of pre-existing architecture that were fine-tuned: All additional dense layers.
 * Layers added to pre-existing architecture: described above.

 <img src="loss.png" />